 8. Appropriations

-This section of the guide provides appropriation related guidance on payments to corporate Commonwealth entities (CCEs), special appropriations and acting as an agent.
+This section of the guide provides appropriation related guidance for corporate Commonwealth entities (CCEs).
 For guidance on the:

-• accounting recognition, treatment and disclosure requirements for annual appropriations to non-corporate Commonwealth entities (NCEs), see RMG-116 Accounting for annual appropriations
+• accounting recognition, treatment and disclosure requirements for annual appropriations, special appropriations and special accounts for non-corporate Commonwealth entities (NCEs), see RMG-116 Accounting for annual appropriations

 • constitutional basis and parliamentary accountability, legislative framework and administrative processes for annual appropriations, special appropriations and special accounts (including information related to establishing and amending appropriations), see RMG-100 Guide to appropriations.